triradial/Freon4dsl/docs/CRC-Plan.md

 ### In-Progress
-- [ ] Rebuild some or all of the studies to test behavior and useability
-- [ ] Create complex and realistic examples of checklists
+- [ ] Rebuild some or all of the studies to test behavior and useability including creating realistic examples of checklists.

 ### Done